 Welcome to our guide to the best roof top tents for car and truck camping.
 If you’ve been camping recently or spend time on Instagram looking at camping and van life inspiration, the chances are that as well as plenty of camper van and van life images, you’ve seen some beautiful photos of people in rooftop camping tents which are installed on top of their car, truck or SUV.

-CLICK HERE to jump straight down to our shortlist of the best roof top tents, or read on for more information to help you decide whether a roof top tent is right for you and your partner / family, and if so, work out which of these options is the the best car or truck roof tent for you.
+CLICK HERE to jump straight down to our car tents shortlist, or read on for more information to help you decide whether investing in one of these is right for you and your partner / family, and if so, work out which of these options is the best for you.

 Table of Contents